scotentSD/a11y/heuristics.md

 BUT

-They can be a good starting point and can keep you sane.
-Part of teh battle is to make sure you update them as you learn
+They can be a good starting point.
+Part of the battle is to make sure you update them as you learn

 Please update me :-)